 The services I offer

-OK my backlog is clearer now and I’m once again taking in repairs to guitar and bass amps, valve hi-fi and effects.
-Still not taking in mixers, solid state power amps, solid state hi-fi.
+I do repairs to guitar and bass amps, valve hi-fi and effects.
+Sorry, not mixers, solid state power amps, solid state hi-fi.
 Anything else just ask.

 Repairs start at £30.
 A restoration job on a guitar, bass or hifi amp will usually cost £200-£600, plus major parts like transformers, valves, speakers, repair tanks, filter capacitors – other parts are included in the labour charge.
 So the amp has to be worth it, at least to you.
 I will also maintain and repair any amp I have restored, which is how I guarantee my work – if my work fails within three months, for free, and after that at £30 an hour plus parts.

 I convert guitar amps for harmonica, being a harp player myself.
 The philosophy is to recreate the 50s valve PA amps that players like Little Walter used as a matter of course.
 For a guitar amp this means cutting gain, rolling off high frequencies, and removing the mid scoop in the EQ sections as far as possible.
 I have standard mods for the Fender Blues Junior, Vox AC10 variants, Laney Cubs and others.
 Valve amps up to 25 watts make good conversion bases.
 The cost will be in the region of £60-£100.

 AMI jukebox amps